pragati25bce10811/student-performance-predictor/README.md

-Student Performance Predictor

 Project Title

-Fundamentals of AI and ML Evaluated Course Project
+I have been given an activity in Fundamentals of AI and ML which is Bring Your Own Project (BYOP) in which I have created Student Performance Predictor.
+It predicts student's performance on some factors like sleep , attendance , study hours and assignments completed.

 📖 Problem Statement